ctu-mrs/EnergyAwareMCPP/README.md

 ## License
 GPL-3.0 License.
-Copyright (C) 2022 M. Novosad, R. Pěnička, V. Vonásek (Faculty of Electrical Engineering, Czech Technical University in Prague).
+Copyright (C) 2022 D. Datsko, F. Nekovář, R. Pěnička, M. Saska (Faculty of Electrical Engineering, Czech Technical University in Prague).

 This is a research code, expect that it changes often and any fitness for a particular purpose is disclaimed.